 You might take a look at your marketing strategy and any collateral used to promote your products for some good headings and key talking points.
 One note on this - if your research and insights don’t align with your marketing, this might be a good time to address that!

-Having consistent messaging can be critically important to closing deals.
+Having consistent messaging can be critically important to closing sales deals successfully.

 Design the battle card to be easy to use